Is My Cat Like a Tiger?

 4. PAWS: These animals have retractable claws and also pads on their paws.
 This combination allows them to walk in almost complete silence.

 5. HEARING: Domestic Cats and Tigers both have really great hearing, much better than humans.
-They can even move their ears around to help them pick up where the sound is coming from.

 6. SIGHT: These two animals have sight that is exceptional mainly in their ability to see in low light.
 They mostly hunt at dusk and dawn, and this low light sight gives them a great advantage.
 They cannot see in total darkness however.
 Go to my blog post What Are Those Slits in My Cats Eyes to see more about this.